Eleonora Alvisi

 Eleonora Alvisi (born 13 March 2003) is an Italian tennis player.

-She has a career-high ITF juniors ranking of 68, achieved on 6 May 2019.
+She has a career-high ITF juniors ranking of 36, achieved on 4 January 2021.

 Alvisi won the 2020 French Open girls' doubles event, partnering Lisa Pigato.
 They defeated the Russian pairing of Maria Bondarenko and Diana Shnaider in the final.

+In 2023, she made her WTA Tour debut in Parma as a wildcard, losing in the first round to fourth seed Viktoriya Tomova in three sets.